Summary: This in-depth article explains

-The thin-disk laser (sometimes called thin-disc laser or active-mirror laser) is a special kind of diode-pumped high-power solid-state laser, which was introduced in the 1990s by the group of Adolf Giesen at the University of Stuttgart, Germany [2, 17].
-The main difference from conventional rod lasers or slab lasers is the geometry of the gain medium: the laser crystal is a thin disk, where the thickness is considerably smaller than the laser beam diameter.
-The heat generated is extracted dominantly through one end face, i.e., in the longitudinal rather than in the transverse direction.
+The thin-disk laser (sometimes called thin-disc laser or active-mirror laser) is a special kind of diode-pumped high-power solid-state laser, which was introduced in the 1990s by the group of Adolf Giesen at the University of Stuttgart, Germany [2, 18].
+The main difference from conventional rod lasers or slab lasers is the geometry of the gain medium: the laser crystal is a thin disk (see Fig. 1), where the thickness is considerably smaller than the laser beam diameter.
+The heat generated is predominantly extracted through one end face, i.e., in the longitudinal direction rather than the transverse direction.
 The cooled end face has a dielectric coating which reflects both the laser radiation and the pump radiation.

-The thin disk is also often called an active mirror , because it acts as a mirror with laser gain.
+The thin disk is also often referred to as an active mirror because it acts as a mirror with laser gain.
 Within the laser resonator, it can act as an end mirror or as a folding mirror.
-In the latter case, there are two double passes of the laser radiation per resonator round trip, so that the gain per round trip is doubled and the threshold pump power is reduced.
+In the latter case, there are two double passes of the laser radiation per resonator round trip, so the gain per round trip is doubled and the threshold pump power is reduced.

 The thin-disk laser should not be confused with the rotary disk laser, where the gain medium is a quickly rotating disk, which is usually a few millimeters thick.